amazon-archives/ec2-spot-montecarlo-workshop/README.md

 1. In the EC2 Console > Spot Requests, click **Cancel Spot request** under **Actions**.
 Make sure **Terminate instances** is checked.
 2. In the SQS Console, delete the queue that you created earlier.
 This is located under **Queue Actions**.
 3. In the S3 Console, locate the resultsBucket that was created for your workshop.
 Click on the bucket and select **Empty bucket**.
-You will need to copy and paste the bucket name in to confirm the aciton.
+You will need to copy and paste the bucket name in to confirm the action.
+4. Under AWS Batch, click on your running job and click **Terminate job**.
+Under **Job definitions**, click on your job definition and select **deregister**.
+Go to **Job queues**, then disable, and delete the configured job queue.
-4. In the CloudFormation template, select the workshop stack and select **Actions** and then **Delete stack**.
+5. In the CloudFormation template, select the workshop stack and select **Actions** and then **Delete stack**.

 <a name="appendix"></a>
 ##Appendix